JDSeiler/nvim-config/README.md

 There doesn't seem to be any issue with calling plugin's 'setup' functions multiple times.
 I'm under the assumption that it's "last call wins", or maybe they get merged.

-# Zen Mode
-The ZenMode and Twilight plugins are included for focused writing.
-You can activate both by running `:ZenMode`.